 - The Royal Borough of Kensington and Chelsea v GG (SEN): UKUT 141 (AAC).

-Having specialised in Education Law for 29 years Imelda has been noted as a “RECOGNISED PRACTITIONER” for many years in the CHAMBERS AND PARTNERS LEGAL DIRECTORY, as follows:-
+Having specialised in Education Law for 30 years Imelda has been noted as a “Recognised Practitioner” for many years in the Chambers and Partners Legal Directory, as follows:

 2020 – “Imelda Brennan is ‘hugely knowledgeable in the area of SEND education,’ according to market sources, and is noted for her representation of parents in tribunals concerning placement in specialist educational institutions.
 Interviewees say: ‘She doesn’t miss anything and looks at issues objectively in order to see a way through and come to a solution.
 She’s really supportive of the parents during the process and does her absolute best to get them a good result.’”

-2019 – “Imelda Brennan is recommended for her representations of young adults in SEN and disability tribunals.
+2019 – “Imelda Brennan is recommended for her representation of young adults in SEN and disability tribunals.
 She also has extensive experience acting for clients in judicial review proceedings against local authorities.”

-2018 – “……………Imelda Brennan acts for young adults and parents in SENDIST appeals, Upper Tribunal appeals.
+2018 – “Imelda Brennan acts for young adults and parents in SENDIST appeals, Upper Tribunal appeals.
 Judicial Review challenges and the EHC needs assessment process.
-Clients say: ‘Imelda is very accessible, generous with her time, highly knowledge and calm in a crisis.
+Clients say: ‘Imelda is very accessible, generous with her time, highly knowledgeable and calm in a crisis.
 She is also very thorough and professional.’”

 2017 – “Imelda Brennan is a seasoned education lawyer with particular expertise in judicial review matters.
 She is highly praised by the market for her strong knowledge, empathy and listening skills.”